nschlia/ffmpegfs/README.md

 ### Hardware Encoding

 This version has been tested with VAAPI (Debian) and OpenMAX (Raspberry).
-It may be possible that other APIs work, but this has not been confirmed, yet.
+It may be possible that other APIs work, but this has not been confirmed yet.

-To enable hardware support, use these parameters respectively (of course use only one):
+To enable hardware support, use these parameters respectively (of course, use only one):

 ```
 -hwaccel_enc=VAAPI